 Private investigators can freely carry out surveillance.
 A way of simplifying this for themselves is to use GPS tracking.
 Rather than having to follow the individual they are tracking themselves, in real life, on a close and personal basis, they can be more covert and save themselves a fair amount of time and hassle by carrying out GPS tracking.

 GPS tracking devices could be attached to a person or their vehicle.
 It will then send data back to the private investigator regarding the individual’s whereabouts and the locations that they are heading to and from, or the locations where they are remaining static for an extended period of time, throughout the night and the day.

 Access Private Databases

-Many private investigators have access to private databases that can provide up to data information regarding a person and their whereabouts.
-This information isn’t readily available to members of the general public – largely due to it being costly and (in certain circumstances) the databases have restriction to their access.
+Many private investigators have access to private databases that can provide up to date information regarding a person and their whereabouts.
+This information isn’t readily available to members of the general public – largely due to it being costly and (in certain circumstances) the databases have restrictions to their access.

 Gaining Information Through Word of Mouth

 Private investigators are known to approach people associated with the person being investigated.
 The standard person will unconsciously convey all sorts of information about the person being tracked to a skilled private detective.
 The latter will have a good understanding of human psychology and will know how to get information that they want out of people without being too obvious.